fonoster/routr/README.md

 ./routr
 ```

-> If you are instered in running Routr on Docker please see the [running with docker or docker-compose guide](https://routr.io/docs/guides/running-with-docker-or-compose/)
+> If you are interested in running Routr on Docker please see the guide [Running with Docker or Compose](https://routr.io/docs/guides/running-with-docker-or-compose/)

 ## Bugs and Feedback